Mexico to analyze suspending flights from UK due to coronavirus

-MEXICO CITY, Dec 21 (Reuters) - Mexico will on Monday analyze whether to suspend flights from the United Kingdom due to the discovery of a new strain of coronavirus there, Mexican President Andres Manuel Lopez Obrador said.
+MEXICO CITY (Reuters) - Mexico will on Monday analyze whether to suspend flights from the United Kingdom due to the discovery of a new strain of coronavirus there, Mexican President Andres Manuel Lopez Obrador said.

 Our Standards: The Thomson Reuters Trust Principles.